Ask Chef Dennis

 • Add seasoned butter mixture to the same skillet.
 Allow it to cook slightly over medium-high heat until melted and bubbling (1-2 minutes).

-pan roasted swordfish with topping on a bed of spinach on a white plate
+ginger garlic swordfish on a bed spinach on a white plate.

 Recipe FAQ’s